Ken Block: Video games

 Block appeared in three installments of Codemasters' Dirt racing video games.
 Block is featured as a driver in 2009's Colin McRae: Dirt 2, along with his Subaru Rally Team USA Impreza.
 In 2011's Dirt 3 he is seen as a driver and gymkhana teacher, his Monster World Rally Team vehicles are available in the game, including the Ford Fiesta GYM 3, and the Ken Block Ford Focus WRC.
 His Hoonigan/Monster Ford Fiesta appears extensively in 2012's Dirt: Showdown, and his trademark gymkhana style of driving is featured at the Head-to-Head and Trick Rush race modes as well as the Freestyle section.

 Block appears in the 2015 Need for Speed video game as the style icon.

-His Hoonigan-branded cars have also featured in Microsoft's Forza racing video game series.
+Block's Hoonigan-branded cars have also featured in Microsoft's Forza racing video game series.
 Their first appearance was in expansion packs for Forza Horizon 3 and Forza Motorsport 7 in 2017.
 Later they were offered as launch cars for 2018's Forza Horizon 4 and 2021's Forza Horizon 5.

 In 2021, Block started a collaboration with drag racing game CSR Racing 2, a mobile game for iOS and Android.

 In 2023, a racing styled car with the name "Hoon" and number 43 was added to version 2 of CD Projekt Red's Cyberpunk 2077, as he died before major patch 2.0.

 In November 2023, CSR Racing 2 released an update which added a #KB43VER event featuring a playable 1965 Ford Mustang GT Hoonicorn V1 vehicle.

+On November 20, 2025, Real Racing 3 released update v13.7, which added Ken Block's Audi S1 E-Tron Quattro Hoonitron to the game, and it can be used in two series.
+The car comes in the official gray and red "Hoonitron" livery, as driven by Block.

 Signature wheels

-In 2021, Ken Block collaborated with Rotiform and Fuel Off-Road through Wheel Pros to make 4 sets of signature wheels.
+In 2021, Block collaborated with Rotiform and Fuel Off-Road through Wheel Pros to make 4 sets of signature wheels.